Your Christmas or Mine?: Production

 Your Christmas or Mine? marked comedian Parry's debut screenplay.
 Produced by Kate Heggie at Shiny Buttons Productions.
 Filming took place in August 2021, primarily in the London area and Buckinghamshire.
 Locations included Marylebone Station in the London district of Marylebone, the suburb of High Wycombe, and Pinewood Studios in Iver Heath, where much of the interior footage was shot.

 Kris Thykier and Andy Brereton served as executive producers on the project.
-Direczor Jim O'Hanlon described the screenplay as having "warmth, humour, and emotional honesty" and credited it with attracting the cast to the project.
+Director Jim O'Hanlon described the screenplay as having "warmth, humour, and emotional honesty" and credited it with attracting the cast to the project.
 Butterfield also praised Parry's writing describing to The Times how "it captured the essence of a crazy family Christmas," and how when filming "a lot of it played out like a piece of theatre.
 Especially when we were shooting those scenes where everyone’s running around screaming.
 All those Christmas jokes and traditions, which we all have, but it’s rare to see that captured so organically."